MarchingBug/DoctorNotesTextAnalyticsSearch/README.md

 </details>

+> Write the name of your sql server, database, username and password on a text file, we will need it later

 ___

+### Task 4 - Create a Storage Account

+Create a storage account and get the connection string, you will need this connection string for the next steps.
+If you have never done that, [here](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) is the documentation to do it.

+Once your storage account is created, navigate to the storage account and create a container named __doctor-notes-search__

+> Write the name of your storage account, get the connection string and access key on the same text file, we will need it later

+___

-### Task 4 - Implement Text Analytics For Health Container
+### Task 5 - Implement Text Analytics For Health Container

 Our implementation uses the [Text Analytics for Health](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/how-tos/text-analytics-for-health?tabs=ner) container for medical entity extraction.
 Once you have received access, you will need to set up the container as instructed in their README.

+> Write your container name on a text file, you wll need it later

 ___

-### Task 5 - Deploy InvokeHealthEntityExtraction Azure function
+### Task 6 - Deploy InvokeHealthEntityExtraction Azure function

 Then, you will need to update the InvokeHealthEntityExtraction Azure function with the location of your running container.
 You will also need to download a file umls_concept_dict.pickle that is too big to host on GitHub, which will allow lookup of [UMLS](https://www.nlm.nih.gov/research/umls/index.html) entities.